miberger/creative-cooking/readme.md

 ## Structure

-The repository is structured into five different folders.
+The repository is structured into six different folders.

 *   **user-preference-matching** contains all code and results from clustering users in nine distinct profiles using hierarchical clustering amd training our user-recipe-preference matching model, a multi-layer Neural Network trained on predicting the ratings per recipe for each profile.